-Notes to Schedule of Employers' Contributions for FYE 2022
+Notes to Schedule of Employers' Contributions for FYE 2023

-The actuarially determined contributions effective for fiscal year ending 2022 that are documented in the schedule on the previous pages were calculated as of June 30, 2020.
-Based on the June 30, 2020 actuarial valuation report, the actuarial methods and assumptions used to calculate these contributions are below:
+The actuarially determined contributions effective for fiscal year ending 2023 that are documented in the schedule on the previous pages were calculated as of June 30, 2021.
+Based on the June 30, 2021 actuarial valuation report, the actuarial methods and assumptions used to calculate these contributions are below:

-Item CERS Non-Hazardous CERS Hazardous Determine by the Actuarial Valuation as of: June 30, 2020 June 30, 2020 Actuarial Cost Method: Entry Age Normal Entry Age Normal Asset Valuation Method: 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized Amortization Method: Level Percent of Pay Level Percent of Pay Amortization Period: 30-year closed period at June 30, 2019 Gains/losses incurring after 2019 will be amortized over separate closed 20-year amortization bases 30-year closed period at June 30, 2019 Gains/losses incurring after 2019 will be amortized over separate closed 20-year amortization bases Payroll Growth Rate: 2.00% 2.00% Investment Return: 6.25% 6.25% Inflation: 2.30% 2.30% Salary Increases: 3.30% to 10.30%, varies by service 3.55% to 19.05%, varies by service Mortality: System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
+Item CERS Non-Hazardous CERS Hazardous Determine by the Actuarial Valuation as of: June 30, 2021 June 30, 2021 Actuarial Cost Method: Entry Age Normal Entry Age Normal Asset Valuation Method: 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized Amortization Method: Level Percent of Pay Level Percent of Pay Amortization Period: 30-year closed period at June 30, 2019 Gains/losses incurring after 2019 will be amortized over separate closed 20-year amortization bases 30-year closed period at June 30, 2019 Gains/losses incurring after 2019 will be amortized over separate closed 20-year amortization bases Payroll Growth Rate: 2.00% 2.00% Investment Return: 6.25% 6.25% Inflation: 2.30% 2.30% Salary Increases: 3.30% to 10.30%, varies by service 3.55% to 19.05%, varies by service Mortality: System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
 System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
-Healthcare Trend Rates: Pre-65 Initial trend starting at 6.40% at January 1, 2022, gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years.
-The 2021 premiums were known at the time of the valuation and were incorporated into the liability measurement.
-Initial trend starting at 6.40% at January 1, 2022, gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years.
-The 2021 premiums were known at the time of the valuation and were incorporated into the liability measurement.
+Healthcare Trend Rates: Pre-65 Initial trend starting at 6.30% at January 1, 2023, gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+The 2022 premiums were known at the time of the valuation and were incorporated into the liability measurement.
+Initial trend starting at 6.30% at January 1, 2023, gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+The 2022 premiums were known at the time of the valuation and were incorporated into the liability measurement.
 Post-65 Initial trend starting at 6.30% at January 1, 2023 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
-The 2021 premiums were known at the time of the valuation and were incorporated into the liability measurement.
-Additionally, Humana provided "Not to Exceed" 2022 Medicare premiums, which were incorporated and resulted in an assumed 2.90% increase in Medicare premiums at January 1, 2022.
+The 2022 premiums were known at the time of the valuation and were incorporated into the liability measurement.
 Initial trend starting at 6.30% at January 1, 2023 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
-The 2021 premiums were known at the time of the valuation and were incorporated into the liability measurement.
-Additionally, Humana provided "Not to Exceed" 2022 Medicare premiums, which were incorporated and resulted in an assumed 2.90% increase in Medicare premiums at January 1, 2022.
+The 2022 premiums were known at the time of the valuation and were incorporated into the liability measurement.